jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 online list by issuing ./configure -help under linuxwacom's base directory.

-Note: You should remove the existing linuxwacom package on your system before installing the drivers and utilities from this project.
-Building Kernel Modules - USB Only
+**Note**: You should remove the existing linuxwacom package on your system before installing the drivers and utilities from this project.

+**Building Kernel Modules - USB Only**

 In order to build kernel modules, you will need the kernel source installed on your system.
 If you are running on Redhat or Mandrake, you